 Donate Food for the Wildlife Display

-Fontana Park accepts donations of meat and fresh fruit and vegetables for the animals in their wildlife display.
+Fontana Park accepts donations of meat and fresh or frozen fruit and vegetables for the animals in their wildlife display.
 The meat must be less than 4 years old and be unseasoned.
 Organ meat is not accepted.
 The larger the pieces of meat the better.
-Please call ahead before dropping off meat at 319-636-2617.
+Fruits and vegetables must not contain added sugar or salt.
+All local native fruits and vegetables are acceptable.
+All frozen foods cannot be thawed.
+Please call ahead before dropping off food at 319-636-2617.

 Donations for Parks, Trails, and Natural Areas

 The Conservation Board manages 40 parks, river accesses, and natural areas, and struggles to keep up with infrastructure needs such as developing park facilities, developing and maintaining trails, and expanding on its offering of places for public recreation.
 Donations to the Buchanan County Conservation Board can go toward these efforts.
 Contact the Conservation Board Director for more information (319-636-2617).